wp-plugins/facebook-page-feed-graph-api/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.2.3 =
+This version fixes a bug where the admin dashboard and widgets pages would break if the WordPress installation is running on localhost and there is no internet connection.
+While not imperative to most sites it is recommeded that you update if you work on a localhost or virtual machine
 = 1.2.2 =
 This version addresses a fix for the posts option not working in the widget.
 Please update immediately.
 = 1.2.0 =